tom-seddon/VSScripts/README.md

 You'll need Visual Studio 2012.
 Update 1 might be required.

+Look in `installers` folder for .vsix file with largest numbers attached.

-Double click the =vsix= file and follow the instructions.
+Double click that .vsix file, and follow the instructions.

 quick walkthrough
 =================

-Once you have the VSScripts extension installed, run Visual Studio.
+Once you have the VSScripts extension installed, run Visual Studio 2012.

 Note new SCRIPTS menu.